 Padre Puglisi's last interview.
 Here is a translation:

 “It’s going to take a very long time, but hopefully, little by little, things are starting to change.
 A lot of children come to the Social Centre — some of them are here with us now.
-They are beginning to glimpse new horizons, to understand that life isn’t only about violence and degradation; that such values exist as peace, brotherhood and collaboration.”
-Padre Pino Puglisi (from video below)
+They are beginning to understand that life isn’t only about violence and degradation; that such values exist as peace, brotherhood and collaboration.”

 Padre Giuseppe ‘Pino’ Puglisi was murdered by the Mafia on his 56th birthday, 15 September 1993.

-Padre Puglisi’s parish was in Brancaccio, a poor area in the grip of the Mob on the outskirts of Palermo.
-This was where they kept a secret stockpile of explosives, used to blow up the anti-mafia judges Falcone and Borsellino.
+His parish, Brancaccio, a poor area in the grip of the Mob on the outskirts of Palermo, even housed their secret stockpile of explosives, some of which were used to blow up the anti-mafia judges Falcone and Borsellino.

-Padre Pino was killed because he worked tirelessly for the people of his parish, especially the children; he gave them hope, he fought for their rights, and with his great love, with his gentleness, smile and example, instilled values which were directly opposed to those of the Mob.
+Padre Pino was killed because he worked tirelessly for the young people in his parish; he gave them hope, he fought for their rights, and with his gentleness, smile and example, instilled values which were directly opposed to those of the Mob.

-They had been threatening him for some months, but he carried on his work, even inviting them to ‘come out of the shadows’ and talk things over.
-That was probably the last straw.
-His two hitmen, haunted by his welcoming smile (‘I’ve been expecting you!’) later became ‘pentiti’, co-operating with the law and providing valuable witness for the cause of beatification.
+They had threatened him, but he just carried on his work, inviting them to talk things over.
+His two hitmen, haunted by his welcoming smile (‘I’ve been expecting you’) later chose to co-operate with the law.